White House shoots down idea of device tax repeal in funding bill

-WASHINGTON, Sept 26 (Reuters) - The White House would not agree to repealing a medical device tax as part of a stop-gap bill to continue funding the government past Sept.
-30, White House spokesman Jay Carney said on Thursday.
+WASHINGTON (Reuters) - The White House would not agree to repealing a medical device tax as part of a stop-gap bill to continue funding the government past September 30, White House spokesman Jay Carney said on Thursday.

 The tax helps to fund President Barack Obama’s 2010 healthcare law and Republicans are trying to undermine the law.